Program Length: 20 months

 Medical-Surgical Nursing I-II

-This two-module course includes 80 Theory hours, 20 Laboratory hours, and 150 Clinical hours.
-This course addresses nursing practice, patho physiologic mechanisms of disease, perioperative care, problems related to altered sensory input, oxygenation, ventilation, transport and perfusion; problems with ingestions, digestion, absorption, elimination; urinary function, movement and coordination.
-The student must pass the Med/Surg REACH exam following the second module to pass the entire course.
+This two-module course includes 80 Theory hours, 40 Laboratory hours, and 180 Clinical hours.
+This course addresses nursing practice, pathophysiologic mechanisms of disease, perioperative care, problems related to altered sensory input, oxygenation, ventilation, transport and perfusion; problems with ingestions, digestion, absorption, elimination; urinary function, movement and coordination.

 Maternal-Newborn Nursing I-II

-This two-module course includes 60 Theory hours, 20 Lab hours, and 90 Clinical hours.
+This two-module course includes 60 Theory hours, 20 Lab hours, and 60 clinical hours.
 The course focuses on the role of the two-year professional nursing student who will be involved in the care and treatment of pregnant women and their newborns.
 Childbirth experience will be explored.
 Employing critical thinking and sound nursing judgment are highlighted.
 Biological, physical, social, spiritual, and behavioral sciences foundations for care of childbearing families are considered.
-The student must pass an OB REACH exam at the conclusion of the second module.

 Pediatric Nursing I-II

-This two-module course includes 60 Theory hours, 20 Lab hours, and 90 Clinical hours.
+This two-module course includes 60 Theory hours, 20 Lab hours, and 60 clinical hours.
 The course focuses on the nursing role in caring for children and their families.
 Assessment of the child and family, with a focus on infant, young child, school-age, adolescent, children with special needs, the hospitalized child, children with fluid and electrolyte imbalances, problems relating to oxygen transfer and nutrients, production and circulation of blood, and problems with physical mobility will be covered.
-Students must pass the Peds REACH exam at the conclusion of the second module.

 Mental Health Nursing I-II

-This two-module course includes 60 Theory hours 20 Lab hours, and 90 Clinical hours.
+This two-module course includes 60 Theory hours 20 Lab hours, and 60 Clinical hours.
 The course focuses on foundations for mental health and common mental/psychiatric disorders.
 The helper and teacher role are emphasized.
 Communication styles will be covered.
-The student must pass a Mental Health REACH exam at the conclusion of the second module.

 Contemporary Issues in Nursing